Syllabus

 · Become familiar with basic stacks, queues, and trees.

-· Are exposed to exception handling and event driven programming.
+· Apply exception handling and event driven programming techniques.

 · Utilize the Java class library.